adamrleigh/toolshed/README.md

 ### Usage

-N.B If you have not already, download expo go [on your device](https://expo.dev/expo-go), or follow [these steps](https://docs.expo.dev/workflow/android-studio-emulator/) to setup an emulator with expo go
+N.B.
+If you have not already, download expo go [on your device](https://expo.dev/expo-go), or follow [these steps](https://docs.expo.dev/workflow/android-studio-emulator/) to setup an emulator with expo go.

 1. Clone the repo by running:
 ```